-AHFG board member Heinrich Neisser stresses the scientific orientation of the prize: "We placed great emphasis on comprehensive reviews and analyses of the results of each project.
+Leiner stresses also the scientific orientation of the prize: "We placed great emphasis on comprehensive reviews and analyses of the results of each project.

 Only initiatives with a solid scientific founding and supported by empirical evidence were considered for the European Health Forum Award.
 The European Health Forum Award is not bestowed for good intentions, but for health policy measures that have resulted in long-term benefits."